Site Logo

 Overview

-This benefit is aimed to help parents and foster parents who have children between sixteen (16) and nineteen (19) years of age, but have not yet turned twenty (20) at the beginning of their scholastic year and who continue with their post-secondary education, regardless of whether they receive a stipend from the Department of Education or not.
-In case of students living alone, the benefit is issued in their name.
+This benefit is aimed to help parents and foster parents or legal guardians who have children between sixteen (16) and twenty (20) years of age but have not yet turned twenty-one (21) at the beginning of their scholastic year and who continue with their post-secondary education, regardless of whether they receive a stipend from the Department of Education or not.
+In case of students living alone, or those who are living in an Institution, the benefit is issued in their respective name.
 Meanwhile, if the student turns twenty (20) years old during the scholastic year, the allowance will still be given and the student will also benefit from the maximum of three (3) payments of five hundred euros (€500) per year until they remain in a post-secondary education.
+This benefit also applies to eligible foster parents.

 What you’ll get